 Where to Go in Croatia: A Few More Tips

-The perfect Croatian vacation is like a carefully refined recipe — a dash of this, a pinch of that, a slow simmer...and before long, you've got a delicious feast.
-Overwhelmed with options, people often ask me how to prioritize their time.
-Here's my tried-and-true recipe for how to prioritize your time:
+The perfect Croatian vacation is like a carefully refined recipe — a dash of this, a pinch of that, a slow simmer…and before long, you've got a delicious feast.
+Here's our tried-and-true recipe for how to prioritize your time:

 Begin with the biggies.
 Dubrovnik is a must, period.
 If you like big cities, Split is entertaining.
 Plitvice Lakes National Park, while difficult to reach, rarely disappoints.
 The bustling capital city, Zagreb — while far from Croatia's famed beaches — is vastly underrated, and much appreciated by urbanites.

 Fold in one or two seafront villages.
 Adriatic coastal towns are all variations on the same theme: A warm stone Old Town with a Venetian bell tower, a tidy boat-speckled harbor, ample seafood restaurants, a few hulking communist-era resort hotels on the edge of town, and sobe and apartman signs by every other doorbell.
 Of course, each town has its own personality and claims to fame.
 Beach bums, sightseers, yachters, historians, partiers — everyone you'll talk to has their own favorite town.
-Don't trust this advice blindly.
-Try out a few and choose your own top town.
-Or just pick one; if a beach vacation is your goal, you can barely go wrong.
+Don't trust this advice blindly, and don't sweat the decision too much.
+If a beach vacation is your goal, you can barely go wrong.

 Sprinkle liberally with Slovenia.
 You won't regret splicing Slovenia into your itinerary.
 Its spectacular mountain scenery, colorful capital (Ljubljana), Germanic efficiency, and extremely friendly natives are a pleasant contrast to Croatia.
 In hindsight, most travelers cite Slovenia as the biggest pleasant surprise of their itinerary — and wish they'd budgeted more time there.

 Add some spice.
-This is my secret ingredient.
 After you've been to one or two of the coastal resorts, you could head for another one...or you could use that time for something completely different.
-Some of these options are easy and convenient — the Roman ruins of Pula, the hilltop hamlets of the Istrian interior, the imported-Austrian-resort feel of Opatija.
-But my favorites involve crossing borders and broadening horizons: the cities of Mostar and Sarajevo, in Bosnia-Herzegovina; and Montenegro's spectacular Bay of Kotor.
+Some of these options are easy and convenient: the Roman ruins of Pula, the hilltop hamlets of the Istrian interior, the imported-Austrian-resort feel of Opatija.
+But our favorites involve crossing borders and broadening horizons: the cities of Mostar and Sarajevo, in Bosnia-Herzegovina; and Montenegro's spectacular Bay of Kotor.
 A year after your trip, you'll barely remember the difference between all those little seaside towns you toured.
 But you'll never forget the mosques of Mostar.

-Cameron Hewitt is the co-author of the Rick Steves' Croatia & Slovenia guidebook.
+Cameron Hewitt is co-author of the Rick Steves Croatia & Slovenia guidebook.